tpapp157/Contrastive_Multiview_Coding-Momentum/Doom/README.md

-# Contrastive Learning of Doom Eternal
+# Unsupervised Image Segmentation with Contrastive Learning in Doom Eternal

 ## Goal
 This script explores using Contrastive Learning to derive image features sufficient for basic image segmentation in a completely unsupervised pipeline.